-You can rest assured that the money you keep in a savings account is safe because the Federal Deposit Insurance Corporation guarantees your deposits up to $250,000.
+You can rest assured that the money you keep in a savings account is secure because the Federal Deposit Insurance Corporation guarantees your deposits up to $250,000.

 4. Low or no fees

-Another advantage of a savings account is that fees are minimal and can sometimes be eliminated.
-You can often reduce or eliminate service fees by maintaining a minimum balance or setting up automatic transfers, and, depending on the type of account you choose and the size of your balance, there may be little or no fees for withdrawals.
+Another advantage of a savings account is that monthly maintenance fees are minimal and can sometimes be eliminated.
+You can often reduce or eliminate service fees by maintaining a minimum balance or setting up automatic transfers.
+Depending on the type of account you choose and the size of your balance, there may be little or no fees for withdrawals.
 Be sure to compare savings accounts to understand their features before you set one up.

-A savings account can be a great place to park your money and let it grow until you are ready to move it to a longer term deposit or investment.
-Remember, some types of investments may require a sizeable initial deposit or incur fees if you’re not investing a large sum.
+A savings account can be a great place to park your money and let it grow until you're ready to move it to a longer-term deposit or investment account.
+Remember: Some types of investments may require a sizeable initial amount or incur fees if you’re not investing a large sum.

 6. Additional advantages of a savings account

 Link your checking and savings accounts and you may enjoy even more benefits.
-For instance, with our Keep the Change®footnote1 savings program, for every purchase you make with your Bank of America debit card, we’ll:
+For instance, consider our Keep the Change®footnote1 savings program: For every purchase you make with your Bank of Americať® debit card, we’ll: